Brandon Goodwin (basketball): Memphis Hustle (2018)

 After going undrafted in the 2018 NBA draft, Goodwin signed with the Memphis Grizzlies for the 2018 NBA Summer League.
 On September 4, he joined the Grizzlies for training camp.
 He was waived on October 13, as one of the final roster cuts before opening night.
 Goodwin was subsequently added to the roster of the Grizzlies’ NBA G League affiliate, the Memphis Hustle.
 In nine appearances with the Hustle, Goodwin averaged 23.4 points, 5.3 rebounds and 4 assists per game.

 Denver Nuggets (2018–2019)

 On November 29, 2018, Goodwin was signed by the Denver Nuggets.
 The Nuggets were granted an injury hardship relief exception from the NBA, allowing them to add Goodwin to their otherwise full roster.
 He was waived on December 10, without appearing in any games.

 On December 13, 2018, the Memphis Hustle announced that Goodwin had returned to their team.
 Three days later the Nuggets re-signed Goodwin to a two-way contract.

 Atlanta Hawks (2019–2021)

 On August 6, 2019, Goodwin signed a two-way contract with the Atlanta Hawks.
 On February 12, 2020, the Atlanta Hawks announced that they had re-signed Goodwin to a multi-year contract.
 Goodwin missed the 2021 NBA playoffs due to a respiratory condition.
+On October 3, 2021, with his season having ended early, Goodwin reported severe fatigue coupled with extreme back pain, and a formal diagnosis of blood clots followed.
+Goodwin initially blamed a COVID vaccination for his condition but later indicated he wasn't sure.

+A study led by the University of Buffalo in February 2023 showed blood clots are more likely to be from COVID itself rather than any vaccination.